Craybloge/Campus-Academy/PythonScripts/README_main.md

 - **width:** In the leaves function, it will increase the base width of the first branch.
 By default it starts at 1 and increase by 2 for each branch (you can only modify the starting width)
 - **height:** In the leaves function, it will increase the amount of leaves for each branch(the amount of stairs for each pyramid if you want).
 By default it is 4.

+### Behaviour of each script
+[level 1](https://github.com/Craybloge/CampusAcademyContest2020/blob/main/PythonScripts/exercices/level_1_the_3_branch_tree.py): Draws just the leaves.
+[level 2](https://github.com/Craybloge/CampusAcademyContest2020/blob/main/PythonScripts/exercices/level_2_the_trunk.py): Same as above + draws the trunk.
+[level 3](https://github.com/Craybloge/CampusAcademyContest2020/blob/main/PythonScripts/exercices/level_3_the_wreath.py): Same as above + draws the wreath at the bottom of the tree.
+[level 4](https://github.com/Craybloge/CampusAcademyContest2020/blob/main/PythonScripts/exercices/level_4_the_baubles.py): Same as above + draws bauble at the edge of each branch.
+[level 5](https://github.com/Craybloge/CampusAcademyContest2020/blob/main/PythonScripts/exercices/level_5_the_final_star_of_death.py): Same as above + draws a star at the top of the tree.
+[bonus 1](https://github.com/Craybloge/CampusAcademyContest2020/blob/main/PythonScripts/exercices/bonus_1_a_bigger_tree.py): Is supposed to allow to choose the size of the tree(amount of branches) but it's actually implemented in all scripts.
+[bonus 2](https://github.com/Craybloge/CampusAcademyContest2020/blob/main/PythonScripts/exercices/bonus_2_a_lot_of_trees.py): Is supposed to allow to choose the number of trees we want but it's already implemented in all scripts.